andyhasit/andyhasit.github.io/README.md

 This is my [GitHub Pages](https://pages.github.com/) repository.

-I use it as a hosting space + rapid development platform for various front end apps.
+I use it as a hosting space + rapid development platform for my experiments in front end app design.

+### Current Focus

+22/10/2018 - currently focused on:

+* Pillbug - a reactive framework
+* Ratherdry - an IndexedDb library (also has its own repo)
+* Pointy - an app which uses both the above

-### Rapid development cycle
+### Rapid development setup

-1. All projects in one repo for easy access & lib reuse
+1. Monorepo so separate libs can be developed simultaneously
-2. Only use master branch
+2. Only use master branch (not branch per project)
-3. Edit locally
-4. Install any index page to mobile by clicking "Add to homepage"
+3. Publish via Github pages so I can test on mobile
+4. One gulp file for all

 ### Links: